carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ## Calculate Raster Statistics

 It is useful to know the minimum or maximum values of a raster dataset.
-In this case, given we are working with elevation data, these values represent the min/max elevation range at our site.

 We can compute these and other descriptive statistics with `min`, `max`, `mean`, and `std`.

 ~~~
 print(raster_ams_b9.min())